renatomaia/loski/doc/manual.md

 By default, `mode` is the empty string, which disables all options.

 This operation is not available for `listen` sockets.
-For disconnected datagram sockets, it is possible to provide `address` with an address structure to be filled with the address of the peer socket from which the received data were originated.
+For datagram sockets, it is possible to provide `address` with an address structure to be filled with the address of the peer socket from which the received data were originated.

-In case of success, this function returns the `data` effectivelly received from `socket`.
+In case of success, this function returns the number of bytes actually received from `socket`.
 Otherwise it returns `nil` plus an error message.

-__Note__: if `size` is not a number of bytes but a [memory](https://github.com/renatomaia/lua-memory), the size of the memory is used as `size` and any data received is stored in the memory.
-Moreover, in case of success, the number of bytes actually received are returned instead of a string with the received data.

 The current standard implementation of this operation may return the following [error messages](#error-messages).